Yuzawa Station: Lines

 Yuzawa Station is served by the Ōu Main Line, and is located 210.4 km from the terminus of the line at Fukushima Station.

 Station layout

 The station consists of one side platform and one island platform connected to the station building by a footbridge.
-The station is attended and has a Midori no Madoguchi staffed ticket office.
+The station is attended and has a Talking reserved seat ticket vending machine.

 Platforms

 History

 Yuzawa Station opened on July 5, 1905 as a station on the Japanese Government Railways (JGR) Ōu South Line.
 The Ogachi Railway began operations on August 10, 1928 and was renamed the Dewa Railroad on May 1, 1944.
 The JGR became the Japan National Railways (JNR) after World War II.
 The Dewa Railway ceased operations from April 1, 1977.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 631 passengers daily (boarding passengers only).